 While Google has labeled guest posts as “unnatural links” since 2020, the approach still holds potential in 2024, especially when executed with a focus on high-quality, relevant content.

-Unlike in the U.S., where many blogs are individually owned, Japanese websites are predominantly operated by corporations or media organizations.
+Unlike in the U.S., where many blogs are individually owned, Japanese websites are predominantly operated by corporations or media organisations.
 That dynamic significantly alters the link building landscape, requiring a more formal, structured approach to outreach and relationship management.

 Solutions: